moomou-archive/maingo/README.md

 # maingo - delicious logo service <img src="logo.png" width="75px"/>

-Maingo is a simple way to fetch logos and concatente them into a collage.
+Maingo is a simple way to fetch logos and concatenate them into a collage.

 This is currently deployed at `http://maingo.ml`